jcwkroeze/telgea/README.md

 - Configurable mapping system that scales to new providers
 - Type safety throughout the pipeline
 - Testability with side-by-side test files
+- Clear separation between data collection, transformation, and aggregation

 **What I Would Add With More Time:**
 - Runtime schema validation
 - Error handling strategies for partial data
 - Safer decimal handling for charge values
-- Dependency injection and a better way to connect types with their maps --- I just used a tag here to differentiate them.
+- Full dependency injection pattern

 ### How It Works

-1. Aggregation service receives a request for user data
+1. Aggregator receives a request for user data by user ID
+2. Determines which service the user belongs to using UserDatabase
+3. Gets the appropriate collector for that service using CollectorFactory
-2. Calls multiple adapters to get data from the MVNO
+4. Collector calls multiple adapters to fetch different data types from the provider
-3. Uses mapper with configuration to transform responses
-4. Combines transformed data into format for normalizer
+5. Each response is mapped to a partial NormalizedUserData format
+6. Normalizer combines the partial results and validates the complete object
+7. Aggregator returns the complete normalized user data

 ### Extending for New Providers

 To add a new provider:
-1. Add new adapter(s)
+1. Create new adapter(s) for the provider's APIs
+2. Create a collector that coordinates the adapters
-2. Define response format types
+3. Define response format types
-3. Add mapping configuration
+4. Add mapping configuration
+5. Register the collector with the factory

 ## Getting Started